“Wow, you are lucky!”

 Don’t get me wrong, I don’t want to complain because I live comfortably, I moved out of my family house, I was paying for my studies (ok, parents often helped me out here and I am very grateful for this).
 What I mean is that I was doing this systematically and I wasn’t spending money on things I didn’t need.

 Because except for money, dreams require courage.
+Reading the best travel quotes can certainly help to inspire you but it won’t make your trip happen.
 I planned to ask for an extended unpaid leave at work and I expected to get it.
 However, if I didn’t I wouldn’t hesitate to quit my job and look for a new one after I come back.
 I got the leave this time but I will want to go somewhere for a longer time again.
 And again I will not be afraid to take (some say) drastic steps to achieve it.

 Because it makes me happy.
 Makes me smile every day.